shinnn/validate-glob-opts/README.md

 });
 /* => [
   Error: `sync` option is deprecated and there’s no need to pass any values to that option, but true was provided.,
-  TypeError: node-glob expected `mark` option to be a Boolean value, but got '/'.,
+  TypeError: node-glob expected `mark` option to be a Boolean value, but got '/' (string).,
   Error: node-glob doesn't have `caches` option.
 Probably you meant `cache`.
 ] */
 ```